 The Company is exposed to the financial risk related to the fluctuation of foreign exchange rates.
-The Company operates in Canada, US, and Mexico and a portion of the Company's expenses are incurred in Canadian dollars ("CAD"), US dollars ("USD"), and Mexican Pesos ("MXN").
-A significant change in the currency exchange rates between the Canadian, US and Mexican currencies, could have an effect on the Company's results of operations, financial position or cash flows.
+The Company operates in Canada and the US and a portion of the Company's expenses are incurred in Canadian dollars ("CAD") and US dollars ("USD").
+A significant change in the currency exchange rates between the Canadian and US dollar, could have an effect on the Company's results of operations, financial position or cash flows.
 The Company has not hedged its exposure to currency fluctuations.

-As at December 31, 2020, the Company is exposed to currency risk on the following financial assets and liabilities denominated in USD and MXN.
-The sensitivity of the Company's net earnings due to changes in the exchange rate between the USD and MXN against the Canadian dollar is included in the table below in Canadian dollar equivalents:
+As at December 31, 2021, the Company is exposed to currency risk on the following financial assets and liabilities denominated in USD.
+The sensitivity of the Company's net earnings due to changes in the exchange rate between the USD against the Canadian dollar is included in the table below in Canadian dollar equivalents:

-USD amount MXN amount Total
+USD amount Total

-\$ \$ \$
+\$ \$

-Cash 6,008,623 - 6,008,623
+Cash 2,820,856 2,820,856

-Accounts payable and accrued liabilities (835,839) - (835,839)
+Accounts payable and accrued liabilities (130,014) (130,014)

-Net exposure 5,172,784 - 5,172,784
+Netexposure 2,690,842 2,690,842

-Effect of +/- 10% change in currency 517,278 -
+Effect of +/- 10% change in currency 269,084